cg2wilson/cg2wilson.github.io/courses.md

 ### This Semester

-In the Spring of 2024, I'll be teaching the following courses:
+In the Summer of 2024, I'll be teaching the following courses:
-- Math 1743: Business Calculus I
 - Math 2013: Introduction to Statistics

+In the Fall of 2024, I'll be teaching the following courses:
+- Math 1473: Functions & Modeling
+- Math 2013: Introduction to Statistics
 - Math 2104: Calculus & Analytic Geometry I
-- Math 2413: Ordinary Differential Equations

 For my current office hours, you can view [this page](https://cg2wilson.github.io/officehours)